 - Shareholders: The Company focuses on managing the business to be profitable to generate returns for the shareholders.
-The Company has a policy to pay dividends at a rate of not less than 20 percent of net profit, promote the exercise of rights of shareholders, treat shareholders equally, and promote the receipt of important and up-to-date information of the company, which is published through the Company's website continuously and consistently.
-In 2021, the Company has paid dividends to shareholders at the rate of THB 0.1 per share, equivalent to 19.61 percent of net profit for the year 2021, which is higher than the dividend payment policy set by the Company at a rate of not less than 20 percent of the total amount after deduction of specified reserves. - Employees: As people are valuable resources and are critical to the success of sustainable business operations, the Company places importance on human resource management on an equal and fair basis, developing skills that are advance and necessary for the digital age, and strengthening the participation of the employees' contribution to continuous development to be able to attract and retain potential talent.
+The Company has the policy to pay dividend at the rate of not less than 40% of net profit in accordance with the separate financial statements after the deduction of every reserve determined by the Company.
+However, the dividend payment shall be changed taking into account the Company's investment plan, necessity, and other appropriateness in the future., promote the exercise of rights of shareholders, treat shareholders equally, and promote the receipt of important and up-to-date information of the company, which is published through the Company's website continuously and consistently.
+In 2022, the Company has paid dividends to shareholders at the rate of THB 0.07 per share, equivalent to 18.66 percent of net profit for the year 2022, which is less than the dividend payment policy set by the Company at a rate of not less than 40 percent of the total amount after deduction of specified reserves. - Employees: As people are valuable resources and are critical to the success of sustainable business operations, the Company places importance on human resource management on an equal and fair basis, developing skills that are advance and necessary for the digital age, and strengthening the participation of the employees' contribution to continuous development to be able to attract and retain potential talent.
 The Company has established a compensation policy based on job value which is comparable with leading financial institutions and other industries and provides welfare and benefits that promote good quality of life.
 The Company also places importance on respecting human rights, without discrimination on the grounds of gender, age, race, religion, or disability.
-In addition, the

-Company recognizes the respect and non-infringement of intellectual property rights.
+In addition, the Company recognizes the respect and non-infringement of intellectual property rights.
 These policies and guidelines are set out in the Code of Conduct for Employees.